 The first step is defining who your ideal customers are.
 Think through all of their core attributes such as company size, decision-makers’ job title, goals, the problems they need solved, pain points, etc. Then create bits of content that relate to these pain points (this will come back in a moment).
 Then, like, reply, and share their content on LinkedIn, but do not expect anything in return for this.
 This is to build rapport with them.
 Finally, invite them to connect with you, and when they look into who you are briefly, they will recognize your name from your interactions with their content and will see the content you posted on interests of theirs.
 All of these steps add up to the value of you as a connection.
 So that when you make that connection, you can build the relationship further into a real-world connection.
 This is a great way to get your foot in the door, but there are dozens of other social selling strategies that need to be in your mind as well.
 As with anything, there is no one size fits all approach, and you need to be quick on your feet.

 Don’t try to sell someone the moment you meet them.
-Even if you are selling something that they are looking for or need.
+We have all received those LinkedIn messages the second you click accept on their connection request.
 The experience they will have from being blindly pitched will leave a bad impression, and they will not want to engage with you further.
 Build your connection with them and make your pitch the idea of building that relationship.
 Relationships are in it for the long run and are worth more than a sale.
 By building your pitch into the relationship, the conversation moves more naturally.
 Ask open-ended questions and schedule a discovery meeting by stating you have similar interests and go from here.

 The ultimate goal is to drive business and get sales, but you may need to look at the big picture.
 Don’t just try to get this sale, then move on.
 You are looking for the long term association that goes along with that sale.
 You will want to engage with the prospect and ask and answer questions to steer the conversation naturally.
 Focusing on relationships will change your sales’ lifetime value and change how you approach your prospects moving forward.
 Then, you will see a rise in your close rate.